anywhichway/lmdb-index/README.md

 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-06-01 v1.0.0 Fixed issue with `db.clearAsync` not awaiting all clears of child databases.

 2023-05-22 v0.11.3 Enhanced documentation.
 Added unit tests.
 Resolved the underlying issue related to `db.index`, it will no longer be deprecated.

 2023-05-21 v0.11.2 Enhanced documentation.
 Addressed/documented underlying issues with `lmdb`: https://github.com/kriszyp/lmdb-js/issues/235 and https://github.com/kriszyp/lmdb-js/issues/234.